KeeProMise/KePOS/README.md

 ## 1.Introduction

 KePOS is a 64-bit operating system.
-The purpose of this system is to combine the theoretical knowledge and practice of the operating system that has been learned, and to deepen the understanding of the operating system. kePOS is suitable for people who want to understand the basic implementation of modern operating systems.
+The purpose of this system is to combine the theoretical knowledge and practice of the operating system, and to deepen the understanding of the operating system. kePOS is suitable for people who want to understand the basic implementation of modern operating systems.
 It is also suitable for people who want to understand how user mode programs (compile -> link -> run on the operating system), how to switch processes, and how system calls enter the kernel and return.

 KePOS implements what modern operating systems involve: **memory management**, **device management** (keyboard, mouse), **interrupt and exception handling**, **multi-process**, **GUI**, **system calls**; due to time constraints, KePOS does not implement a file system, and may be implemented later.